LibreBlogOrg/LibreBlog/README.md

 * Editorial workflow
 * User management

-In short, LibreBlog is just a piece of software that runs inside your browser and does not offer features that require a server.
+In short, LibreBlog is a piece of software that runs inside your browser and does not offer features that require a server.
 It is therefore more suited for bloggers and independent journalists than for large news websites.

 ## Installation